-WASHINGTON — U.S. Customs and Border Protection (CBP) today released operational statistics for February 2022, which can be viewed online here.
+WASHINGTON – U.S. Customs and Border Protection (CBP) today released operational statistics for February 2022, which can be viewed on the CBP Enforcement Statistics page.

 “CBP’s February Monthly Operational Update reflects the continued economic rebound from the depths of the COVID pandemic, with CBP officers processing more than 2.8 million shipments in legitimate trade valued at more than $236 billion.
 February also registered a slight uptick in the number of encounters along the Southwest border, with most individuals arriving from Mexico and the Northern Triangle, and the majority of noncitizens expelled under Title 42,” said CBP Commissioner Chris Magnus.
 “CBP also continues to successfully interdict illegal narcotics through our expanded use of non-intrusive inspection technology (NII) and other strategies.
 As with every monthly update, February’s report highlights the tremendous breadth and scope of work that the men and women of CBP carry out every single day to safeguard our borders and support our economy.”

 CBP Southwest Border Enforcement Numbers for February 2022